animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 In psychiatric medicine, the DSM-5 is the standard dictionary of categorical labels of mental illness, like "Major Depressive Disorder," "Generalized Anxiety Disorder," "Bipolar Disorder," etc.

-The DSM-5 is the manual by which a patient's brain is stereotyped for the sake of recommending treatments to the conditions that seem to be debilitating or causing them harm.
+The DSM-5 is the yellow brick manual by which a patient's brain is stereotyped for the sake of recommending treatments to the conditions that seem to be debilitating or causing them harm.
 Those conditions are often attributed to the patient's brain, e.g. a chemical imbalance, in addition to or sometimes altogether instead of the systems they are trapped in, relationships that they have or don't have, living and work environments, injustices they went through, eating patterns, other physical illnesses not "mental," economic and social mobility resources available to them, or spiritual phenomena that might not be understood yet by the existing schools.

 #### The third click